-I’ll never forget the feeling of opening my grandmother’s avocado-green, side-by-side refrigerator and hearing a chorus of angels as I caught a glimpse of the sea of CorningWare® inside.
+I’ll never forget the feeling of opening my grandma’s pantry, it’s avocado-green, side-by-side refrigerator and hearing a chorus of angels as I caught a glimpse of the sea of CorningWare® inside.
 Those white glass dishes with the pale blue flowers always contained culinary treasures ranging from last night’s leftovers to her signature tuna salad.

 I still have one of her dishes in my kitchen today, and after some 40 years of use, it still looks brand new and carries with it a lot of great memories.
 Only now, it’s up to me to cook something that will produce leftovers so I can use it.